dnelson86/arepo/documentation/source/simtypes.md

 We note that these third party software packages generally have different library requirements than Arepo, and therefore might not work immediately on some machines.
-We also note that the initial conditions used in the examples are choosen for illustration purposes and to minimize computational effort to run them.
+We also note that the initial conditions used in the examples are chosen for illustration purposes and to minimize computational effort to run them.
 They are generally not suited to be used directly in scientific work.